-My artwork takes the form of lively paintings, both studio based with archival properties and temporary in the great outdoors.
+My art practice is rooted in painting, both studio based with archival properties and temporary in the great outdoors recorded photographically.
 The paintings, installations and artists books that I make are generated from life experience and particular locations, forming an external narrative that supports further research and works.

 Curiosity regarding how we interact with each other and the world, with an emphasis on double edges (violence, peace, greed, oneness) underpins my practice and has led to studies in trauma therapy, eco design, martial arts and rock climbing.
 These in turn fuel time spent in diverse urban and rural environments, which further inform my line of enquiry.